 Like Chocolate?
 Visit the Casa del Chocolate

 Cuba is actually a producer of cacao beans, as it lies at the very edge of ideal growing conditions.
-A small amount of cacao beans are produced at the far eastern end of the island, in the province of Baracoa.
-And these beans are also processed in Cuba too, which is rather rare – going from bean to bar in the same country.
+A small amount of cacao beans are produced at the far eastern end of the island, in the province of Baracoa. (and you can read about Baracoa in our guide here) And these beans are also processed in Cuba too, which is rather rare – going from bean to bar in the same country.
 And the Casa Del Chocolate here in Varadero is the only restaurant in Cuba that has chocolate on every item on its menu.
 They don’t use cooking oil, it’s cocoa butter for instance.
 So here you’ll find hot chocolate, cakes, main courses and of course chocolate to take away.
 The chocolate that they make here is made 100% from Cuban cacao.

 The Casa del Chocolate is located at Avenida 1ra, Varadero 42200, Cuba and is open from 1100 until 2000 every day.